 What you need to know about toilet training:

-Your child will need to be toilet trained before he can attend preschool or other programs.
+Your child will need to be toilet trained before he or she can attend preschool or other programs.

 - Be patient and consistent.
 If your child is working on toilet training, be patient.
-Do not yell at your child or try to force him to use the toilet.
-Praise him for using the toilet, and be consistent about when he is expected to use it.
+Do not yell at your child or try to force him or her to use the toilet.
+Praise him or her for using the toilet, and be consistent about when he or she is expected to use it.

 - Help your child understand how to use the toilet.
 Read books with your child about how to use the toilet.
-Take him into the bathroom with a parent or older brother or sister.
-Let him practice sitting on the toilet with his clothes on.
+Take him or her into the bathroom with a parent or older brother or sister.
+Let your child practice sitting on the toilet with his or her clothes on.

 - Read to your child.
-This will comfort your child and help his brain develop.
+This will comfort your child and help his or her brain develop.
 Reading also helps your child get ready for school.
 Point to pictures as you read.
 This will help your child make connections between pictures and words.
-He may enjoy going to the library to hear stories read aloud.
-Let him choose books to bring home to read together.
+He or she may enjoy going to the library to hear stories read aloud.
+Let him or her choose books to bring home to read together.
 Have other family members or caregivers read to your child.
 Your child may want to hear the same book over and over.
 This is normal at 2½ years.
-He may also want it read the same way every time.
+He or she may also want it read the same way every time.

 - Play with your child.
 This will help your child develop social skills, motor skills, and speech.
-Take him to places that will help him learn and discover.
-For example, a children's museum will allow him to touch and play with objects as he learns.
+Take your child to places that will help him or her learn and discover.
+For example, a children's museum will allow him or her to touch and play with objects as he or she learns.

 - Take your child to play groups or activities.
 Let your child play with other children.
-This will help him grow and develop.
-Your child might not be willing to share his toys.
+This will help him or her grow and develop.
+Your child might not be willing to share his or her toys.

 - Talk to your child's healthcare provider about school readiness.
-Your child's healthcare provider can talk with you about options for preschool or other programs that can help him get ready for school.
-He will need to be fully toilet trained and able to be away from you for a few hours.
+Your child's healthcare provider can talk with you about options for preschool or other programs that can help him or her get ready for school.
+He or she will need to be fully toilet trained and able to be away from you for a few hours.